 - While the vegetables are roasting, make the dressing: combine all ingredients into small blender or combine in medium bowl, and whisk vigorously by hand.

-- When the vegetables have finished roasting, transfer to serving dish.
+- When the vegetables have finished roasting, transfer to casserole or serving dish.
 Add dried cranberries, sliced almonds (reserving some for garnish on top if desired), and dressing.
 Gently stir to combine, enjoy warm.

 -Dish best served warm, refrigerate leftovers